alexcambose/time-tracker/README.md

-# take-a-break README
+# time-tracker README

-This is the README for your extension "take-a-break".
+This is the README for your extension "time-tracker".
 After writing up a brief description, we recommend including the following sections.

 ## Features